MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-async-observers.md

 ---
 # Observers in the MIP SDK

-## Summary

 The MIP SDK is designed to be almost entirely asynchronous.
-Any operation resulting in network or file IO is performed asynchronously.
+For example, any operation resulting in network or file IO is performed asynchronously.
 To handle the event notifications for these asynchronous events, the SDK makes use of the [observer pattern](https://wikipedia.org/wiki/Observer_pattern).

+## Implementation overview

 When constructing an object that will perform an asynchronous operation, an `Observer` class must be implemented.
 Observers will receive the notification events related to the various asynchronous operations in the MIP SDK, and provide the result to the caller.

-Functions in each `Observer` class are virtual and should be overridden for the preferred asynchronous pattern.
-In each of our examples, we demonstrate the event notification observer pattern via `std::promise` and `std::future`.
+Functions in each `Observer` class are virtual and are overridden for the preferred asynchronous pattern.
+The SDK implements the event notification observer pattern via `std::promise` and `std::future`.

-Each class-specific observer contains a set of success/failure functions for the outcome of an async operation. *Success* functions return the object associated with the operation. *Failure* functions return an exception that contains details on why the operation was unsuccessful.
+Each class-specific observer contains a set of success and error/failure functions, for the outcome of an async operation. *Success* functions return the object associated with the operation. *Error*/*Failure* functions return an exception that contains details on why the operation was unsuccessful.

-As an example, `FileProfile::Observer` can perform two operations:
+As an example, `FileProfile` supports the following two operations:

-- It can load a profile via `FileProfile::LoadAsync`.
+- It can add a new engine to the profile via `FileProfile::AddEngineAsync`.
-- It can load an engine via `FileProfile::AddEngineAsync`.
+- It can unload an engine from the profile via `FileProfile::UnloadEngineAsync`.

-Since we implement two `Observer` functions per asynchronous operation, it can be assumed that there are **four** `Observer` methods associated with `FileProfile`:
+Since two `Observer` functions are implemented per asynchronous operation, it can be assumed that there are **four** `Observer` methods associated with `FileProfile`:

-- `OnLoadSuccess()`
+- `FileProfileObserver::OnAddEngineSuccess()`
-- `OnLoadFailure()`
+- `FileProfileObserver::OnAddEngineError()`
-- `OnAddEngineSuccess`
+- `FileProfileObserver::OnUnloadEngineSuccess`
-- `OnAddEngineFailure()`.
+- `FileProfileObserver::OnUnloadEngineError()`.

-## File API Observer Classes
+## MIP SDK Observer Classes

 The MIP SDK File API contains two observers:

 * `mip::FileProfile::Observer`
 * `mip::FileHandler::Observer`

-## Policy API Observer Classes

 The MIP SDK Policy API has just a single observer:

 * `mip::Profile::Observer`

-## Protection API Observer Classes

 The MIP SDK Protection API has three observers: